-The OPEN procedure provides for DOS SHARE capability with the use of the access and deny fields of the OPEN arguments.
-The client specifies at OPEN the required access and deny modes.
-For clients that do not directly support SHAREs (i.e. Unix), the expected deny value is DENY_NONE.
-In the case that there is a existing SHARE reservation that conflicts with the OPEN request, the server returns the error NFS4ERR_DENIED.
+The OPEN operation provides for Windows share reservation capability with the use of the share\access and share\deny fields of the OPEN arguments.
+The client specifies at OPEN the required share\access and share\deny modes.
+For clients that do not directly support SHARES (i.e., UNIX), the expected deny value is DENY\NONE.
+In the case that there is a existing SHARE reservation that conflicts with the OPEN request, the server returns the error NFS4ERR\SHARE\DENIED.
 For a complete SHARE request, the client must provide values for the owner and seqid fields for the OPEN argument.
 For additional discussion of SHARE semantics see the section on 'Share Reservations'.

-In the case that the client is recovering state from a server failure, the reclaim field of the OPEN argument is used to signify that the request is meant to reclaim state previously held.
+In the case that the client is recovering state from a server failure, the claim field of the OPEN argument is used to signify that the request is meant to reclaim state previously held.